Health Care Guide Information

 Terminologies

-Metastatic: Cancer terminologies in which the cancer cells spread to other parts of the body said cancer metastases.
-For example, if colon cancer spreads to the liver it metastasizes to the liver.
+Metastatic: Cancer terminologies in which the cancer cells spread to other parts of the body are called cancer metastases.
+For example, if colon cancer spreads to the liver, it metastasizes to the liver.

 Relapse: (when the cancer re-appears after getting treatment)